Alexis-Marion/Sequential-trait-evolution-sharks/README.md

 #### 1.2.1 Choosing the best algorithm

 <p align="justify"> Distance based-clustering, as the phenetic method in phylogeny, uses several different reconstruction algorithms.
-Here we tried to choose the best algorithm based on two different criteria: the 2-norm criteria (sources) and the least-square criteria (sources).
+Here we tried to choose the best algorithm based on two different criteria: the 2-norm criterion (Mérigot et al., 2010) and the least-square criterion.
 For these two criteria, the lower the better.
 The script allows the user to calculate these metrics, and here the best method is the UPGMA </p>

 #### 1.2.2 Post-analysis group determination